atoonk/ping-aws-ips/README.md

 - **Results Logging**: The IPs that respond are logged into a file, providing a record of all active instances detected during the program's run.
 - **IP Shuffling**: The code randomizes the order of IP addresses before sending ICMP requests.
 This shuffling helps with Load Distribution: It prevents network load spikes by evenly distributing requests across different network segments or servers.
 Randomizing the order helps avoid patterns that might be flagged by various systems.

+## ICMP and firewalls
+Remember that many ec2 instances and other services will have strict security groups and, by default, won't respond to a ping packet.
+As a result, the final number reported by this program is just a subset of the actual number of alive EC2 instances.

 ## How to Run

 To run this program, follow these steps: